St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

-I bring this study up for one reasons: the study was funded by Pfizer, the pharmaceutical manufacture of Zoloft.
+I bring this study up for one reason: the study was funded by Pfizer, the pharmaceutical manufacture of Zoloft.
 The leading synthetic antidepressant medication.

-In 2015, the FDA in the US pushed Pfizer Inc. to modify safety warning for Zoloft.
+In 2015, the FDA in the US pushed Pfizer Inc. to modify the safety warning for Zoloft®.
 Linking Zoloft to causing heart defects in newborns.
 This in response to hundreds of lawsuits by women who say they weren’t adequately warned that Zoloft could cause defects in their newborns.